-Dr. ir.
-Nadine Bongaerts is Senior Scientist Molecular Biology at Gourmey.
-Gourmey is the first cultured meat company from France and aims to reinvent the most controversial French delicacy – foie gras.
+Dr. Nadine Bongaerts is Chief Innovation Officer at GOURMEY and synthetic biologist by training.
+GOURMEY is the first cultured meat company from France.
+They grow duck cells instead of real ducks to revolutionize the way we eat the most controversial French delicacy – foie gras.

-In 2019, she graduated summa cum laude from her Ph.D. in synthetic biology that she completed at the National Institute for Health and Medical Research (INSERM) and CRI in Paris.
-During her thesis research, she developed faster and cheaper methods based on the genetic modification of bacteria to find new antibiotics against tuberculosis.
-She previously obtained her bachelors and masters degree from Delft University of Technology and Leiden University.
+Before joining GOURMEY, graduated summa cum laude from her Ph.D. in synthetic biology at the National Institute for Health and Medical Research (INSERM) in Paris.
+During her PhD, she developed a faster and cheaper method to discover new antibiotics.
+She previously obtained her bachelors and master’s degree in Life Science & Technology from Delft University of Technology and Leiden University.

-Bongaerts is also active in the science-startup scene.
 In 2012, she became the Dutch chairman of the Kairos Society, a global community to connect innovative young entrepreneurs.
-More recently, she was appointed as Vice President of Hello Tomorrow, a Paris-based non-profit organization that helps science entrepreneurs in their journey to bringing laboratory inventions to the market.
-Since 2015, more than 15k science startups have applied to their startup challenges and Hello Tomorrow finalist startups have already raised more than $300M.
+In 2013, she helped to build the international deeptech organisation Hello Tomorrow that helps science entrepreneurs in their journey to bringing laboratory inventions to the market.
+Since 2015, more than 20k science startups have applied to their startup challenges and Hello Tomorrow finalist startups have already raised more than $300M.